Courses

 There is an availability of various jobs in operations for freshers in the field.
 The subfields of operation management, including retail, hospitality, logistics, transportation, construction, financial institutions, information technology, management consulting, and others, are where individuals can develop their careers.
 Some of the common job roles offered to individuals with this specialisation are:

-People specialising in operations management in their MBA programme are more prepared to face issues in supply chain management, design, and logistics.
+People specialising in operations management in their online MBA program are more prepared to face issues in supply chain management, design, and logistics.
 Operations management deals with a variety of strategic concerns, such as deciding the size of industrial facilities, project management techniques, and putting information technology networks into place.
 Other operational concerns include work-in-process levels, raw material acquisition, quality control, material handling, maintenance procedures, and inventory management.

 Operations Executive